annaesvensson/yellow-publish/README.md

 ## How to publish the standard installation

 You can publish the standard installation at the [command line](https://github.com/annaesvensson/yellow-command).
-The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important [extensions](https://github.com/datenstrom/yellow-extensions).
+The [standard installation](https://github.com/datenstrom/yellow) is a collection of the most important extensions, [translations](https://github.com/annaesvensson/yellow-language) and the [installer](https://github.com/annaesvensson/yellow-install).
 Usually a maintainer takes care of it, but the same tools are available to everyone.
 Open a terminal window.
 Go to your installation folder, where the file `yellow.php` is.
 Type `php yellow.php publish yellow`.
 This will update all necessary files.
 Upload your changes to GitHub and create a pull request for `datenstrom/yellow`.

 If you want to mention other developers/designers/translators, add [co-authors](https://docs.github.com/en/pull-requests/committing-changes-to-your-project/creating-and-editing-commits/creating-a-commit-with-multiple-authors) to the commit message.